-- a.
-The values of Need for processes P0 through P4, respectively, are (0, 0, 0, 0), (0, 7, 5, 0), (1, 0, 0, 2), (0, 0, 2, 0), and (0, 6, 4, 2). - b.
-The system is in a safe state.
-With Available equal to (1, 5, 2, 0), either process P_0 or P_3 could run.
-Once process P_3 runs, it releases its resources, which allows all other existing processes to run. - c.
-The request can be granted immediately.
-The value of Available is then (1, 1, 0, 0).
-One ordering of processes that can finish is P_0, P_2, P_3, P_1 , and P_4 . - 8.4 A possible method for preventing deadlocks is to have a single, higher-order resource that must be requested before any other resource.
+7.3 A possible method for preventing deadlocks is to have a single, higher-order resource that must be requested before any other resource.
 For example, if multiple threads attempt to access the synchronization objects $A \cdots E$, deadlock is possible.
 (Such synchronization objects may include mutexes, semaphores, condition variables, and the like.)
-We can prevent deadlock by adding a sixth object F. Whenever a thread wants to acquire the synchronization lock for any object $A \cdots E$, it must first acquire the lock for object F. This solution is known as containment: the locks for objects $A \cdots E$ are contained within the lock for object F. Compare this scheme with the circular-wait scheme of Section 8.5.4.
+We can prevent the deadlock by adding a sixth object F. Whenever a thread wants to acquire the synchronization lock for any object $A \cdots E$, it must first acquire the lock for object F. This solution is known as containment: the locks for objects $A \cdots E$ are contained within the lock for object F. Compare this scheme with the circular-wait scheme of Section 7.4.4.

-This is probably not a good solution because it yields too large a scope.
+Answer: This is probably not a good solution because it yields too large a scope.
 It is better to define a locking policy with as narrow a scope as possible.
-The circular wait approach is a reasonable approach to avoiding deadlock, and does not increase the scope of holding a lock.

-8.5 Prove that the safety algorithm presented in Section 8.6.3 requires an order of $m \times n^2$ operations.

-The figure below provides Java code that implements the safety algorithm of the banker's algorithm (the complete implementation of the banker's algorithm is available with the source-code download for this text).

-'''

-for (int i = 0; i < n; i++) {

-// first find a thread that can finish

-for (int j = 0; j < n; j++) {

-if (!finish[j]) {

-boolean temp = true;

-for (int k = 0; k < m; k++) {

-if (need[j][k] > work[k])

-temp = false;

-}

-if (temp) { // if this thread can finish

-finish[j] = true;

-for (int x = 0; x < m; x++)

-work[x] += work[j][x];

-}

-}

-}

-}

-'''

-As can be seen, the nested outer loops-both of which loop through n times-provide the n^2 performance.
-Within these outer loops are two sequential inner loops that loop m times.
-The Big O of this algorithm is therefore $O(m \times n^2)$.

-8.6 Consider a computer system that runs 5,000 jobs per month and has no deadlock-prevention or deadlock-avoidance scheme.
-Deadlocks occur about twice per month, and the operator must terminate and rerun about ten jobs per deadlock.
-Each job is worth about two dollars (in CPU time), and the jobs terminated tend to be about half done when they are aborted.
+- 7.4 Prove that the safety algorithm presented in Section 7.5.3 requires an order of $m \times n^2$ operations. - Figure 7.1 provides Java code that implement the safety algorithm of the banker's algorithm (the complete implementation of the banker's algorithm is available with the source code download). - Answer: As can be seen, the nested outer loops-both of which loop through n times-provide the n^2 performance.
+Within these outer loops are two sequential inner loops which loop m times.
+The big-oh of this algorithm is therefore $O(m \times n^2)$. - 7.5 Consider a computer system that runs 5,000 jobs per month with no deadlock-prevention or deadlock-avoidance scheme.
+Deadlocks occur about twice per month, and the operator must terminate and rerun about 10 jobs per deadlock.
+Each job is worth about \$2 (in CPU time), and the jobs terminated tend to be about half-done when they are aborted.

-A systems programmer has estimated that a deadlock-avoidance algorithm (like the banker's algorithm) could be installed in the system with an increase of about 10 percent in the average execution time per job.
-Since the machine currently has 30 percent idle time, all 5,000 jobs per month could still be run, although turnaround time would increase by about 20 percent on average.
+A systems programmer has estimated that a deadlock-avoidance algorithm (like the banker's algorithm) could be installed in the system with an increase in the average execution time per job of about 10 percent.
+Since the machine currently has 30-percent idle time, all 5,000 jobs per month could still be run, although turnaround time would increase by about 20 percent on average.